Chromite: Crystal structure

-The chemical composition of chromite can be represented as FeCr_{2}O_{4}, with the iron in the +2 oxidation state and the chromium in the +3 oxidation state.
+The chemical composition of chromite can be represented as FeCr2O4, with the iron in the +2 oxidation state and the chromium in the +3 oxidation state.
 The structure of the ore can be seen as platy, with breakages along planes of weakness.
 Chromite can also be presented in a thin section.
 The grains seen in thin sections are disseminated with crystals that are euhedral to subhedral.

 Chromite contains Mg, ferrous iron [Fe(II)], Al and trace amounts of Ti.
 Chromite can change into different minerals based on the amounts of each element in the mineral.
 Chromite is a part of the spinel group, which means that it is able to form a complete solid solution series with other members in the same group.
-These include minerals such as chenmingite (FeCr_{2}O_{4}), xieite (FeCr_{2}O_{4}), magnesiochromite (MgCr_{2}O_{4}) and magnetite (Fe^{2+}Fe^{3+}_{2}O_{4}).
+These include minerals such as chenmingite (FeCr2O4), xieite (FeCr2O4), magnesiochromite (MgCr2O4) and magnetite (Fe^{II}Fe^{III}2O4).
 Chenmingite and xieite are polymorphs of chromite while magnesiochromite and magnetite are isostructural with chromite.